scarou/ADAotp/Python 3.6/README.md

 This part is devoted to Python development of the ADAotp application.
 The ADAotp application collect data from serial connection with Arduino.
 Data are then displayed on Matplotlib charts and stored as csv file if needed.

+Various improvement could be done on this part...